YashwanthReddy27/MLOps_Grp_6/researchAI/Readme.md

 ## 6. Run Airflow with Docker Compose

 This guide explains how to initialize and run Apache Airflow using the provided `docker-compose.yaml` configuration file.
+**Create bias_reports folder in data if the data bias task fails when running the dag**

 ### Prerequisites
 - **Docker** and **Docker Compose** installed on your local machine